openstax/ce-styles/README.md

 ## Regression Testing

-To check that there were no regressions in a book what the following process does is:
+To check that there were no regressions in a book you will need to do the following:

 1. bake the book with the old code
 1. bake the book with the new code